Niha, Zahlé: History

+The village of Niha was important during the Roman Empire, when some temples were built at Hosn Niha.
+It was part of the important Augusti Pagus.

+Christianity substituted Paganism in the second century and since then remained present in the area until now, with the development of Maronism.

 Ottoman tax registers from 1533 to 1548 indicate the village had 51 households, all Muslims.

 The 19th century witnessed the migration of Christian families from Mount Lebanon (notably Keserwan and Matn regions) to the Bekaa.
 Spotty records indicate that an agreement was forged in the 19th century between the Shiite and Christian clans to exchange territories.
 The Christians of Tamnine exchanged lands with the Shiite inhabitants of Niha, the result of which Tamnine became a majority Shiite village, and Niha became a majority Christian village.